 The study of marketing technology is the study of ourselves.

-The number of vendors in this martech landscape has grown exponentially from just under 1,000 to nearly 7,000 in a few years.
+The number of vendors in the 2018 martech landscape has grown exponentially from just under 1,000 to nearly 7,000 in a few years.
 While recent predictions pointed to consolidation or contraction, there does not seem to be any evidence of the martech landscape slowing its expansion.
 In part, this is due to marketing’s impact expands beyond just the department such as sales, customer success, legal, operations, finance, etc.

 If this landscape reflects our complexity as a consumer, how have growth leaders thrived in a dynamic and overwhelming customer-driven marketplace?

 According to IDC, data will expand 44-fold from 2009 to 2020 to reach an astounding 35.2 zettabytes (1.8 trillion gigabytes).
 At this astounding rate, in three days, we will create more data than an estimated number of grains of sand on earth.

 Growth leaders will leverage data across an organization’s operations, the dynamic marketplace, and through customer engagement to serve and adapt.
 This resilience shapes the future of how businesses will thrive.

 Having enjoyed nearly 20 years of operating and investing in the technology arena with 15 of those in startups, marketing and sales, I’ve found success betting and investing in people as much as the technology.